BSP Funding Opportunities

 During this time of social unrest, state-sanctioned and vigilante-led violence, health and education inequality, and emergent forms of data-driven and algorithmic bias, Black Studies scholarship remains vitally important.
 BSP focuses on sustaining faculty and student intellectual life at UCSD, while building active relationships with local organizers, artists, and community groups.
 As such, we seek a postdoctoral fellow whose work attends to public-facing community work and/or intersections of Black Studies with fields that impact contested framings of public life.

-The 2022-23 Dayo Gore BSP Postdoctoral Fellowship invites applications from emerging scholars addressing research areas that may include fields and disciplines in the Arts and Humanities, Social Sciences, or STEM fields with a focus in Black Studies and/or Black communities in the African Diaspora.
-In this funding cycle we particularly look forward to supporting scholars addressing topics in one of the following three areas:
+The Dayo Gore BSP Postdoctoral Fellowship invites applications from emerging scholars addressing research areas that may include fields and disciplines in the Arts and Humanities, Social Sciences, or STEM fields with a focus in Black Studies and/or Black communities in the African Diaspora.
+We particularly look forward to supporting scholars addressing topics in one of the following three areas:

 - Work grounded in black feminist studies, gender studies, and/or queer studies